Namibian Air Force | |

 To acquire dedicated air assets to undertake the surveillance and transport tasks.
 The MOD and NDF will train and employ their own pilots and technicians.
 Co-operation and co-ordination with other Ministries may extend to making such assets available for non-defence tasking.
 In addition, consideration will be given to arrangements whereby private and other national air assets could be employed where appropriate or necessary.

-After commissioning in 1994 air wing was made up of two squadrons, VR-1 squadron and Helicopter Squadron[5] and the first aircraft of the force were six Cessna O-2A donated by the United States government.
-The US also offered two advisors to train four pilots, six co-pilots and seven Namibian Mechanics.
-In December 1994 a total of four Cheetah and Chetak light utility helicopters bought from HAL where delivered to the then Air Wing at Eros Airport.
-The Indian air force also provided a chief engineer, five technicians and two pilots to train Namibian crews for at least six months.[6]
-Two Harbin Y-12's were delivered in December 1997.
+After commissioning in 1994, the air wing was composed of two squadrons, VR-1 squadron and the Helicopter Squadron.[5]
+The first aircraft of the force were six Cessna O-2As donated by the United States.
+The US also offered two advisors to train four pilots, six copilots and seven mechanics.
+In December 1994 a total of four Cheetah and Chetak light utility helicopters bought from Hindustan Aeronautics Limited were delivered to the then Air Wing at Eros Airport.
+The Indian Air Force also provided a chief engineer, five technicians and two pilots to train Namibian crews for at least six months.[6]
+Two Harbin Y-12s were delivered in December 1997.[citation needed] In the 1999-2000 period, two Mil Mi-8s and two Mil Mi-25s were delivered by Libya.[7]
+In 2004, Namibia ordered 12 Chengdu F-7NM fighters and two FT-7NM trainers from China.
+These were delivered in 2005 and 2006, and officially entered service on 23 June of the latter year.[8]

 Aircraft | Origin | Type | Variant | In service | Notes | |